Interview with Don Sutherland. Two

 JS: I remember when Uncle Bill, which was my mum’s brother said when you worked with the horses you would throw the windows open wide very early in the morning and wake everybody up.

 DS: [laughs] Yeah.
 We, yes, well yes.
-My favourite job was wagoning.
+I, my favourite job was wagoning.
 Driving.
 Driving horses.
-But we had to get up quite early to give them their food because they were not, they were not as well looked after as they [pause] A lot of people would have their horses in stables overnight.
+Which we had to get up quite early to give them their food because they were not, they were not as well looked after as they [pause] A lot of people would have their horses in stables overnight.
 Particularly in winter time but our horses were kept out in the open air right through the winter.
 So, we had to go out and they would reluctantly come with us so they could get fed properly before we put them to work in the day.
 And then later on they would have to go back outside again so it was a bit of a rough life for them but they were used to it.

 JS: And you’d harness them up to the plough.